 It has always been a huge struggle for marketers to crack the code to communicate with each generation of audiences, even more so in this age of digital marketing that we live in.
-TCDC recently published “Trend 2021 Reform This Moment” that forecasted each generation’s lifestyle and consumer behaviour to facilitate brands and marketers to reach their audience better in the upcoming 2021.
+TCDC recently published “Trend 2021 Reform This Moment” which forecasted each generation’s lifestyle and consumer behaviour to facilitate brands and marketers to reach their audience better in the upcoming 2021.

 Baby Boomer (Born 1946-1964)